-Kabobs were introduced from Xinjiang, but Xi'an kabobs are very different from the Xinjiang kabobs in flavor.
-Besides with the cumin powder, they also with some chili powder and other many condiments so they taste a little bit spicy.
+Kabobs were introduced from Xinjiang, but Xi'an kabobs are very different from Xinjiang kabobs in flavor.
+Besides the cumin powder, they also with some chili powder and other many condiments so they taste a little bit spicy.
 Mutton, beef, pork, and fish can be the raw materials of the Xi'an Kabobs.
 They look oily but not too greasy.

 Liangpi (cold noodles)

 Cool noodles, made of rice or wheat, taste spicy and great.
 Liangpi (cold noodles) is a famous summer snack and known for its white color, thin shape, and smooth surface.
 It is eaten along with garlic, ginger, pepper, sauce, vinegar, bean sprouts, capsicum flour, salt, sliced cucumber, caraway, chicken essence, sesame oil, etc.